Healthier AirNo Smoking & No Vaping policies. Vapor Products Regulations. Healthier air.

 Local authority: The WA Vapor Products law authorizes local jurisdictions to restrict the use of vapor products in indoor public places and in outdoor public places where children congregate.

-As of November 2019, twelve counties in WA and a number of cities have adopted no vaping in public places laws.
+As of October 2020, thirteen counties in WA and a number of cities have adopted no vaping in public places laws.
 Generally, these local laws prohibit vaping any substance in the same indoor places where smoking is prohibited.
 Four of these ordinances also prohibit vaping in outdoor places where children congregate, like parks, athletic fields, and beaches.
 A fifth county has accomplished similar protections through a separate ordinance prohibiting smoking and vaping in all county park areas.

-At the county level, No Vaping in Public Places laws have been enacted by the local Boards of Health in twelve of Washington’s thirty-nine counties under their authority to protect the public health.
-These regulations were established by the local Boards of Health and local health departments in Clark, Grant, Jefferson, King, Kitsap, Kittitas, Pierce, San Juan, Skagit, Snohomish, Spokane, and Whatcom counties.
+These No Vaping in Public Places regulations have been enacted by the local Boards of Health and local health departments in thirteen of Washington’s thirty-nine counties under their authority to protect the public health.
+The 13 WA counties are: Clark, Grant, Jefferson, King, Kitsap, Kittitas, Pierce, San Juan, Skagit, Snohomish, Spokane, Thurston, and Whatcom counties.

 80% of Washington residents live in areas where use of vapor products is prohibited in public places under No Vaping in Public Places regulations.

-I’ve worked to develop the policy and supporting evidence for the vaping ordinances in Snohomish, Whatcom.
+I’ve worked to develop the policy and supporting evidence for passage of the vaping ordinances in Snohomish, Whatcom.
 Skagit, Jefferson, and Thurston counties, and consulted with additional local health jurisdictions on their policy and public process.
 It is encouraging to see more local ordinances are in the works given the very discouraging ongoing epidemic of teen youth vaping and its popularity among young adults.

 Overview of Local Vapor Products Regulations in WA State (PDF, 4 pages)

 This handout summarizes and compares twelve local No Vaping in Public Places regulations in WA State as of Sept.
 2020.
-It is updated and expanded from an earlier version that was excerpted from a report written by Community Environmental Health Strategies under a contract for DOH.
+It is updated and expanded from an earlier version that was excerpted from a 2017 report written by Community Environmental Health Strategies under a contract for WA DOH.